dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ### Rule description

-The diagnostic message should not contain any line return character and should either be a single sentence without a trailing period or a multi-sentences with a trailing period.
+The diagnostic message should not contain any line return character and should either be a single sentence without a trailing period or a multi-sentences with a trailing period

 ## RS1033: Define diagnostic description correctly